ainzzorl/goodcode/_articles/terraform-graph-algorithms.md

 ## Context

 Terraform is an open-source [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) software tool created by HashiCorp.
-Terraform users define their infrastructure using declarative configuration files and apply changes to to hundreds of cloud providers.
+Terraform users define their infrastructure using declarative configuration files and apply changes to hundreds of cloud providers.

 ## Problem

 Infrastructure resources and their dependencies form a graph.
 Terraform needs to implement various graph algorithms to process them.
-For instance, it needs to validate that there are no circular dependencies between resources, i.e. the graph is a DAG (Directed Acyclic Graph).
+For instance, it needs to validate that there are no circular dependencies between resources, i.e. that the graph is a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (Directed Acyclic Graph).

 ## Overview